top of page

 DP Talia draw 2020.png

 Daniel Pomp is Professor Emeritus in the Department of Genetics within the School of Medicine at the University of North Carolina – Chapel Hill.
-Daniel co-Founded GeneSeek in 1998, the world’s largest non-human DNA analysis company, testing ~7 million agricultural and veterinary samples per year.
+Daniel co-Founded GeneSeek in 1998, the world’s largest non-human DNA analysis company, testing ~10 million agricultural and veterinary samples per year.
 GeneSeek was acquired by Neogen in 2010, and subsequently Daniel helped GeneSeek expand via acquisition to South America and Australasia.

-Daniel currently manages a small venture seed fund (“Hockey Stick Investments”), which operates as a Family Office.
-Daniel chairs the Board of Directors for Acceligen (a Recombinetics company), was previously on the Board of Directors for CoreBiome (acquired by Orasure in 2019), is an advisor to Avalo AI and KdT Ventures (Austin), and was formerly on the Scientific Advisory Board for Locus Biosciences.
+Daniel currently manages Hockey Stick Investments, which operates as a small Family Office.
+Daniel serves on the BOD for Objective Biotechnology, has chaired the BOD for Acceligen (a Recombinetics company), was on the BOD for CoreBiome (acquired by Orasure in 2019), is an advisor to Avalo AI and KdT Ventures (Austin), and was formerly on the Scientific Advisory Board for Locus Biosciences.

 bottom of page